yii2tech/content/README.md

 ];
 ```

-> Note: by default if [[\yii2tech\content\Item::$rules]] are not specified - the 'required' validator will be set
+> Note: by default, if [[\yii2tech\content\Item::$rules]] are not specified - the 'required' validator will be set
   for all attributes.

 You may also use your own class for the content item, specifying attribute validation rules, labels and hints in ordinary way.

 In order to get full list of content items available at particular manager [[\yii2tech\content\Manager::getAll()]] method
 can be used.
-So controller action, which lists all available pages may look like following:
+So controller action, which lists all available pages, may look like following:

 ```php
 use yii\web\Controller;